Hugh Gavin

 Lodovic Hugh Gavin (25 October 1878 – 13 November 1940) was an Australian rules footballer who played 108 games for the Essendon Football Club in the years following the formation of the Victorian Football League (VFL).

 Family

-The son of William James Gavin (1830-1915), and Jane Gavin (1834-1908), née Caldwell, Lodovic Hugh Gavin, known to his family as "Hughie", was born at Stawell, Victoria on 25 October 1878.
+The son of William Gavin (c1830-1915), and Jane Gavin (c1834-1908), née Caldwell, Lodovic Hugh Gavin, known to his family as "Hughie", was born at Stawell, Victoria on 25 October 1878.

 He married Rose Margaret Spears (1878-1944), in Perth, on 5 June 1907.
-The had one child: Frank Hugh Gavin (1908-1969).
+They had one child: Frank Hugh Gavin (1908-1969).

 Football

 "Hughie Gavin, erstwhile champion of Essendon ... is regarded as one of the greatest half-backs Victoria has produced and many good judges place him first.
 His exhibition in the 1900 Victorian [semi-]final (Essendon v.
 Melbourne) has never been forgotten.
 Of the match a leading critic said: "It was a pity, remembering Gavin's display at half-back, that Essendon failed; it would, however, have been a football injustice had Melbourne lost, so magnificently did McGinis rove."
 In 1903 Gavin, together with Jack ("Dookie") McKenzie, left Essendon and played on the Goldfields in this State, where his high marking, ground play and all-round ability in defence astonished the spectators.
 Gavin and the late Albert Patterson (sic) are ranked by many as the finest half-backs seen in Western Australia."
 The West Australian, 11 July 1933.

 According to Gerald Brosnan, the former VFA and VFL player, and former VFL coach, "Hughie Gavin, of Essendon, ... was the best centre half-back I ever met or saw".

 The otherwise unidentified "An Old Player", one of The Sporting Globes leading football journalists, selected Gavin as one of four "champion" centre half-backs namely, Jim Sharp (Fitzroy VFL and Collingwood VFL), Tom Banks (Fitzroy VFA and Fitzroy VFL), Hugh Gavin, and Joe Hogan (St Kilda VFA and St Kilda VFL) in his "Champion Footballers of the Past" team in 1923, and, later, as the stand-alone, "best" centre half-back, with Billy Payne (Carlton VFL), and Hugh Purse (Melbourne VFL) selected as his two half-back flankers, in his "Best Eighteen of the Century" team in 1936, more than thirty years after Gavin's last VFL game.